 A special thank you to our members and associate partners for jointly drafting this compilation!

-This compilation is funded by the European Union and the Robert Carr Fund.
-Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union, the European Commission or the Robert Carr Fund.
-Neither the European Union, the European Commission nor the Robert Carr Fund can be held responsible for them.
+Funded by the European Union and the Robert Carr Fund.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the Robert Carr Fund.
+Neither the European Union nor the Robert Carr Fund can be held responsible for them.